zezutom/concurrency-patterns/active-object/README.md

 On the down side:
 - __Performance overhead__: Sophisticated scheduling, spinning and request handling can be expensive in terms of memory and can lead to non-trivial context switching.
 - __Programming overhead__: Active Object essentially requires you to create a small framework.
-It can definitely be kept self-contained enough, but it boils down to a simple the fact that you need to be aware of at least six specific components.
+It can definitely be kept self-contained enough, but it boils down to a simple the fact that you need to be aware of multiple components:

+* Activation List - the queue of incoming requests
+* Callback - yields the results
+* Scheduler thread - watches for incoming requests
+* Scheduler implementation - enqueues requests
+* Proxy - client interface allowing to submit requests
+* Future - an asynchronous response

 ## Example
 source code directories: